antistatique/drupal-bamboo-twig/README.md

 Use the `bamboo_i18n_get_translation` filter to retrieve a translation of an entity.

+- `langcode` string (optional) - Language code to translate to.
+NULL (default) means to use the user interface language for the page.

 ```twig
 {# Get the entity translations in french #}
 <dt>Get the french title of entity:</dt>